scholarslab/new-salem-pelican/docs/mdglossary-swp.md

 		[2.
 May 2, 1692]
 		[Passed November 2.]

 	Bad dates will not show up on the search, but will not otherwise break the site.
-The search generator produces a list of bracketed entries that look like dates but that it can't understand and also a list of documents that are missing dates entirely, so bad dates should be easy to discover.
+The search generator produces a list of bracketed entries that look like dates, but that it can't understand, and also a list of documents that are missing dates entirely, so bad dates should be easy to discover.

 * **`<div>`**